cse-Shivam/Snake-Game/README.md

 # Snake-Game
-Built a basic snake game using Java script and HML
+Built a basic snake game using Java script and HTML

 The main files are index.html , snake.js and apple.jpg .